 Take the city circle tram to the Fitzroy Gardens.

 Discover Cooks’ Cottage in the gardens, home to the parents of the famous Captain James Cook.
 It is believed that young Captain Cook may have lived in the cottage for a time.
 Another popular site is the Conservatory.
 Spectacular seasonal floral displays are exhibited five different times a year.
 If you are up for it, head south to the Botanic Gardens continuing your exploration of the green ends of Melbourne.
 Now is the time to savour the goodies your picked up at Queen Victoria’s Market with a picnic in the park.

 Returning to the CBD, check out the arcades and laneways.
 The graffiti you find here is done legally and created by true artisans.
 You can spend hours admiring the artwork as you angle through the alleyways, finding all kinds of treasures.
 If you’re up for some window shopping, enter the timeless Royal Arcade, with exquisite detail from floor to ceiling.
 Grab a coffee and enjoy the atmosphere.

-Before sunset, grab your Myki card and take the tram to St. Kilda, ready to fall in love with Melbourne’s own colony of little penguins.
+Before the sun starts setting, grab your Myki card and take the tram to St. Kilda, ready to fall in love with Melbourne’s own colony of little penguins.

 Walk to the end of the pier, soaking in the beauty and peace of the harbor.
 The breakwater calms the sea to a gentle lapping against the rocks below.
 After smartly waiting until the sun was below the horizon, the penguins made their way home, The predatory gulls long gone by then.
 With night in full, the little penguins swim up the channel and clamber onto shore.
 Volunteers have red lights to illuminate the rocks as the penguins return to their nests.
 Depending on the time of year, you might witness an amorous coupling on the rocks as we did.
 Nature seen in action in the most basic way!